 Ananases A Arruda

-When the gang of rapexinhos are brainstorming with accountant Orlando (Arruda’s brother and Silvia’s uncle) about ways to transport the drugs without the police finding out, several options arise.
-Rafael suggests the possibility of transporting the drugs inside typical Azorean products (an idea already used in the first season where they hid the drugs in cans of Azorean tuna), one of the star regional products being pineapple.
+When, in the second season, the gang of rapexinhos is brainstorming with the accountant Orlando (Arruda’s brother, Silvia’s uncle) about ways to transport the drugs without the police finding out, several options come up.
+Rafael brings up the possibility of transporting the drugs inside typical Azores products (an idea already used in the first season, where they hid the drugs in cans of Azores tuna), one of the star regional products being the pineapple.

-Pineapples from São Miguel have been grown in glass greenhouses since the 19th century, a local solution following the collapse of the orange trade due to disease, with the first “industrial” greenhouse dating back to 1864 and a development that led to thousands of greenhouses and exports to Europe.
-The traditional method combines organic “hot beds” and “fumo” (smoking) to synchronize flowering, in a slow cycle of approximately 18–24 months that defines the intense flavor of the so-called “Ananás dos Açores.”
+Pineapples have been grown in glass greenhouses on São Miguel since the 19th century, a local solution developed after the orange trade collapsed due to disease.
+The first “industrial” greenhouse dates back to 1864, and the industry eventually expanded to include thousands of greenhouses and exports to Europe.
+The traditional method combines organic “hot beds” and “smoke” (smoking) to synchronize flowering, in a slow cycle of approximately 18–24 months that defines the intense flavor of the so-called“Ananás dos Açores.”

-The series specifically features a pineapple plantation on the island (in Rafael’s mind when he considers the pineapple option—an idea that, incidentally, ends tragically in his head and does not go ahead) which is the Ananases A Arruda plantation.
+The series specifically features a pineapple plantation on the island (in Rafael’s mind as he considers the pineapple option—an idea that, incidentally, ends tragically in his head and does not move forward) which are the plantations of Ananases A Arruda.

-Ananases A Arruda plantation.
+A Arruda Pineapple Plantation.
 (Photo by Randomtrip.
 All rights reserved)

-Ananases A Arruda is ahistoric pineappleplantation in Fajã de Baixo (Ponta Delgada) where you can tour the greenhouses in different stages of cultivation (propagation, growth, flower induction, and ripening), a true living museum of this unique culture, with free admission, a shop, and even a small bar where you can try their own pineapple liqueur and derivative products such as pineapple beer!, pineapple cake, grilled pineapple burgers, and, of course, pineapple itself, cut from the plantations.
+Ananases A Arruda is a historic pineapple plantation in Fajã de Baixo (Ponta Delgada) where you can tour the greenhouses at different stages of cultivation (propagation, growth, floral induction, and ripening)—a true living museum of this unique crop, with free admission, a shop, and even a small bar where you can sample their own pineapple liqueur and derivative products like pineapple beer!, pineapple cake, a burger with grilled pineapple, and, of course, the pineapple itself, fresh from the plantations and cut to order.
 Highly recommended.

-Pineapple and pineapple beer at Plantaciones A Arruda.
+Pineapple and Pineapple Beer at A Arruda Plantations.
 (Photo by Randomtrip.
 All rights reserved)

 Marconi Antenna

-Do you know that place where the Italian fugitive Monti has his trailer parked, where he is living in hiding and where the corrupt prison officer Morcela knows exactly where he is?
-Yes, that’s the one, where there’s a giant antenna next to some cabins, where Morcela takes Uncle Joe Cunha and he tells him he can help, that he knows where the drugs are and where, without knowing it, it would be the beginning of the (tragic) end of both their lives at the hands of Brazilian drug traffickers (although Uncle Joe’s end is much more altruistic than Monti’s…).
+You know that place where the Italian fugitive Monti has his trailer parked, where he’s living in hiding, and where the corrupt prison official Morcela knows exactly where it is?
+Yes, that very spot, where there’s a giant antenna next to some cabins, where Morcela takes Uncle Joe Cunha and he tells him he can help, that he knows where the drugs are—unaware that this would mark the beginning of the (tragic) end of both their lives at the hands of Brazilian drug traffickers (though Uncle Joe’s end is far more altruistic than Monti’s…).

 West Coast of São Miguel

-Finally, the most difficult location, both for Randomtrip and viewers (it is not easy to figure out where it was filmed) and, in the fiction, for Arruda (who wanted to discover where Eduardo, Silvia, and Carlinhos were hiding): the location on the island of São Miguel of Uncle Joe’s Cabin and its surroundings.
-As is well known, Eduardo’s uncle (as he calls his nephew), Uncle Joe (brother of Eduardo’s mother, brother-in-law of Jeremiah), after spending several years in prison in the United States, was deported to his country of origin, Portugal, and more specifically, to the island where he was born: São Miguel.
-And it is precisely in his house that the three young people, Eduardo, Silvia, and Carlinhos, take refuge, wanting to escape both the villain Arruda and the police.
+One of the most difficult locations, both for Randomtrip and for viewers (it’s not easy to figure out where it was filmed) and, in the show, for Arruda (who wanted to discover where Eduardo, Silvia, and Carlinhos were hiding): the location on the island of São Miguel for Uncle Joe’s Cabin and its surroundings in the first season.
+As is well known, the uncle of “maboy” Eduardo (as he calls his nephew), Uncle Joe (brother of Eduardo’s mother, brother-in-law of Jeremiah), after spending several years in a U.S. prison, was deported to his country of origin, Portugal, and more specifically, to the island where he was born: São Miguel.
+And it is precisely at his house where the three young people—Eduardo, Silvia, and Carlinhos—take refuge, seeking to escape both the villain Arruda and the police.

-It has been confirmed that the cabin is not located on the island of São Miguel but in Mafra, but the scenes shot on the beach, where Eduardo and Silvia finally resolve their unresolved romantic and sexual tension throughout the season; where the three have moments of happiness with Uncle Joe, each traveling back to their childhood; and where Eduardo receives the sad news of his father’s murder; at Randomtrip we bet (note, this is just an idea) that it is on the west coast of São Miguel.
+It has already been confirmed that the cabin is not on the island of São Miguel but in Mafra, but the scenes shot on the beach—where Eduardo and Silvia finally resolve the romantic and sexual tension that has lingered throughout the season; where the three share moments of happiness with Uncle Joe, each of them traveling back to their childhood; and where Eduardo receives the sad news of his father’s murder— at Randomtrip we’re betting (mind you, it’s just an idea) that it’s on the west coast of São Miguel.
 These scenes transport us to the volcanic landscape of Mosteiros Beach or its surroundings; Ponta da Ferraria or Ponta do Escalvado.
-Although it could also be a scene from the south coast of the island, near Feteiras.
+Although it could also be a scene from the island’s south coast, near Feteiras.

-Landscape at Ponta da Ferraria.
+Landscape of Ponta da Ferraria.
 (Photo by Randomtrip.
 All rights reserved)

 If, in addition to the places mentioned here, you want to know everything there is to see and do on the island of São Miguel in the Azores, with specific itineraries for a weekend or a week on the island, don’t miss our comprehensive (and free!) guide to São Miguel with all this information.

-Bonus Track: Santa Maria, the new star island in the second season of Rabo de Peixe
+Bonus Track 1: Santa Maria, a key location in the second season of Rabo de Peixe

-It’s as if the Douro Valley had a beach.
-That’s the feeling we got when we first saw the incredible São Lourenço Bay and its green terraces sloping down to the Atlantic on the beautiful island of Santa Maria.
+It was as if the Douro Valley had a beach—that was the feeling we got the first time we saw the incredible Bay of São Lourenço and its green terraces sloping down toward the Atlantic, on the beautiful island of Santa Maria.
 (Photo by Randomtrip.
 All rights reserved)

-Santa Maria is the grandmother of the Azores (the oldest geologically, in fact it was born twice), known as “the Algarve of the Azores” for its extensive sandy beaches and mild, stable climate throughout the year, and in the latest season of Rabo de Peixe, it plays an important role.
+Santa Maria is the “grandmother” of the Azores (the oldest geologically—in fact, it was formed twice), known as “the Algarve of the Azores” for its extensive stretches of fine sandy beaches and its mild, stable climate year-round, and in the latest season of Rabo de Peixe, it plays a major role.

 Formosa Beach in Santa Maria.
 (Photo by Randomtrip.
 All rights reserved)

-Santa Maria appears both at the beginning of the second season, when a fishing boat rescues Rafael from the sea (after Arruda’s attempted murder at the end of the first season in which, we later learn, he pretends to be dead), and halfway through the series when Brazilian drug traffickers put them to work transporting drugs from São Miguel to Santa Maria. after a cathartic moment between Eduardo and Rafael on the boat (“Mas quem será, mas quem será o pai da criança,” as the Portuguese pop song says), they both arrive safe and sound at the runway of the small airport in Santa Maria.
+Santa Maria appears both at the beginning of the second season, when a fishing boat rescues Rafael from the sea (following Arruda’s attempted murder at the end of the first season, in which, as we later learn, he faked his own death), and midway through the series when Brazilian drug traffickers force them to transport drugs from São Miguel to Santa Maria, and, after a cathartic moment between Eduardo and Rafael on the boat (“Mas quem será, mas quem será o pai da criança,” as the Portuguese pop song goes), they both arrive safe and sound at the runways of the small Santa Maria airport.

 São Lourenço Bay (Photo by Randomtrip.
 All rights reserved)

 The island of Santa Maria was one of the best surprises we had on our various trips to the Azores archipelago, and we highly recommend it.
-If you’re interested, here’s our complete and free guide to Santa Maria:
+If you’re up for it, here’s our complete and free guide to exploring Santa Maria:

-The first season of the series Rabo de Peixe was so successful that it premiered on May 26, 2023, and on June 15, 2023, Netflix announced a second season, which premiered on October 17, 2025.
-At the time of writing this post, a third season has not yet been announced, but the truth is that the ending leaves the door open for “To be Continued”… What do you think?
-Did you like the first or second season better?
-Tell us in the comments!
-And if you go to the island and visit any of these locations, be careful not to get too hooked because São Miguel is addictive!
+The success of the first season of the series Rabo de Peixe was such that it premiered on May 26, 2023, and by June 15, 2023, Netflix had already announced a second season, which premiered on October 17, 2025.
+The third and final season premiered on April 10, 2026.
+If you’re a fan too, and you travel to the island and visit any of these locations, be careful not to get too hooked—because São Miguel is addictive!

-Disclaimer: All the filming locations mentioned in this article are the work of Randomtrip, who recognized these places from scenes in the series’ episodes after a two-month trip (in 2021) and another month-and-a-half trip (in 2025) to the Azores (including three weeks in São Miguel and one week in Santa Maria), and created this article.
+Disclaimer: All filming locations mentioned in this article are the work of Randomtrip, which created this article after identifying these locations from scenes in the series’ episodes following a two-month trip (in 2021) and another one-and-a-half-month trip (in 2025) through the Azores ( including three weeks in São Miguel and one week in Santa Maria).
 These locations have not been confirmed by the production company Ukbar Filmes.
-All photos and texts in this article are the property of Randomtrip, with all rights reserved (except for the one photo owned by Netflix, which is mentioned as such).
-You can see some of the filming locations from the first season with audio and information on the VizitAR app (iOS, Android).
+All photos and text in this article are the property of Randomtrip, with all rights reserved (except for the single photo owned by Netflix, which is identified as such).
+You can view some of the Season 1 filming locations with audio and information on the VizitAR app (iOS, Android)

 All photos and contents are copyrighted by Randomtrip (except those that clearly state their source) and all rights are reserved.